LiyaoTang/My-Notes/Networks/Networks.md

   - Message - Packets

-    - Definition: fragments of message & smallest unit of data in the ne
+    - Definition: fragments of message & smallest unit of data in network layer
-    - Reasons: use spacial multiplexing more $\Rightarrow$ more parallel
+    - Reasons: more spacial multiplexing $\Rightarrow$ more parallel
+    - Targeted message: address in IPv4/6

   - Traffic Control

     - Optimized routing $\Rightarrow$ no order guaranteed
     - Prioritization
     - Compared with LAN:
-      1. LANs focus on similicity, instead of optimization
+      1. LANs focus on simplicity, instead of optimization
       2. Spanning Tree can NOT guarantee optimal topology

   - Scaling Problems